 Journal articles and ebooks can often be found on multiple different websites and databases.
 The URL of the page where an article is hosted can be changed or removed over time, but a DOI is linked to the specific document and never changes.

-In your experimental design, it’s important to identify potential confounding variables and plan how you will control for them.
+In your research design, it’s important to identify potential confounding variables and plan how you will reduce their impact.

 Discrete and continuous variables are two types of quantitative variables: